 Church of St Stephen of the Bulgars

-These days we're accustomed to kit homes and assemble-yourself furniture from Ikea, but back in 1871, when this Gothic Revival–style...
+These days we're accustomed to kit homes and self-assemble furniture from Ikea, but back in 1871, when this Gothic Revival–style church...

 Consecrated in the 13th century and saved from conversion into a mosque by the personal decree of Mehmet the Conqueror, this is the only...

 Phanar Greek Orthodox College

 Rising Hogwarts-like from the urban jumble, this Fener landmark, known locally as 'kırmızı kale ' (the red castle), for its castellated...

 Decked out with big sacks of coffee and wood-and-metal seating, this caffeine-besotted cafe roasts its own beans, and sells bags of...

 Dating from 1890, this city institution has recently changed hands but its new owner, Turkish film actor and director Ezel Akay, has...

 Yıldırım Caddesi 139 · interesting places nearby